 Before removing, make a note of the position in which the intermediate panel is fitted, so that you do not refit it the wrong way round later.

-1. Press the left and right-hand holders outwards.
+1. Push the brackets on the left and right-hand sides outwards (Fig. A) and unhook the intermediate panel.

-The intermediate panel disengages upwards.